REV23Docs/rev23-desktop-docs/docs/inventory/inventory-items.md

 - Tattoo: An item specific for tattooing.
 - Piercing: An item specific for piercing which will have more properties in the Piercing Item Specifications property.

-**Piercing Item Specifications:** Additional properties used to describe a piercing inventory item (jewelry, needles).
-To access them, click the ellipses button on the editor (...) to show the tattoo item specifications detail view.
+**Jewelry Details:** Additional properties used to describe a jewelry item.
+To access them, click the ellipses button on the editor (...) to show the jewelry detail view.
 This property is only visible when the inventory item type is set to Piercing.

-> If you leave the inventory item name blank, after setting the piercing item specifications a name will be automatically generated for you.
+> If you leave the inventory item name blank, after setting the jewelry item specifications a name will be automatically generated for you.
 It will also look at other properties such as material to generate this name, so fill out all details in the Inventory Item detail view first, then move onto this view to generate a standardized name.
 This is particularly useful for jewelry.

 **Quantity Per Unit:** The usable or sellable quantity in this item.
 If you buy this as a single item, the quantity per unit is one (1).
 If however, you purchase this in a case of twenty four (24), the usable quantity will be twenty four (24).
 Likewise a single box of gloves would likely have a quantity per unit of one hundred (100).
 This is an important factor in determining cost per unit pricing, as well as reordering.
 For example, if its a case, when you receive two cases, it will at 48 to your quantity on hand.
 So this is an important value not to get wrong, so think about how you use and sell the item before setting this value.